The Struggles of Learning Mandarin

 I’ve always struggled to learn Chinese, being unable to remember characters (文字) and struggling with the tones (语调).
 Somehow my adult brain is incapable of deciphering this complicated language and has always served as a source of embarrassment.

 However, learning that Lee Kuan Yew (the founding father of Singapore) only learned Mandarin in his 30s, gave me the motivation to keep struggling.

 Despite the criticism I see from young Singaporeans, I consider Lee Kuan Yew to be a badass and one of the most influential leaders in modern history, having pulled Singapore from “Third World to First” in one generation.
 Singapore, without any natural resources and its small geographical size, is now one of the wealthiest countries in the world.

 Similar to Robert Kuok, there is no doubt that Lee Kuan Yew’s worldview was heavily shaped by the events of World War II.
 Seeing the British fold like cheap cards against the “inferior” Japanese forces in 1942 and subsequently witnessing the brutality of the Japanese, he lived in turbulent times.
 Again that’s a story for another time…(or you can read his biographies).

-Born to English-speaking parents, Lee Kuan Yew never grasped Chinese and similar to me, felt it as a source of humiliation and inadequacy.
+Born to English-speaking parents, Lee Kuan Yew never grasped Chinese and felt it as a source of humiliation and inadequacy.
 Despite being educated in the UK and forcing Singapore to use English as a common language, he later in life decided that Mandarin was important.
 Not only because of the rise of China, but to understand his roots and reclaim his heritage.

 This was so important to him that he created the Lee Kuan Yew Fund for Bilingualism in 2011 to foster bilingualism in young Singaporean children: http://www.bilingualism.sg/about-the-fund/about-the-fund.